RAvdek/money_squirrel/README.md

 # TODO

+- Make a facade which will download all data.
+Should come with a command line interface for easy update.
 - Download data.
 I'm thinking that hourly data information from a couple of years worth of data would work for a basic intro.
 - Perform initial analysis.
 I'm thinking we should try to predict hourly close price and volume based on overall Google trend data and previous history.
 - Will have to make custom methods for trends to handle data massaging as they hid the data.